OUR PROCESS IS UNSURPASSED

 We are not the only company that offers this life-saving training.
 Many are both professional and effective while many are not.
 Here are some things to factor into your decision when looking for snake aversion companies.

 The handling of dogs should be gentle yet assertive.
 The dragging of dogs at the end of the leash towards a snake they already want to avoid is abusive.
-Also, if a trainer thinks they need to correct a dog with the highest correction available by the collar, then they obviously don't understand the psychology of what they are doing.
+Also, if a trainer thinks they need to "correct" a dog with the highest level available by the collar, then they obviously don't understand the psychology of what they are doing.

 3) HANDS ON The trainers/handlers and their associates should perform ALL aspects of training.
 It is unsafe and irresponsible to have untrained volunteers handle any animal involved in the training.
 That said, how can you expect a trainer to be able to best recognize the subtle cues from your dog at a distance greater than that of a leash?

-5) LOCAL SNAKES Make sure the trainer uses snake species endemic (local) to your area.
+5) LOCAL LIVE RATTLESNAKES Make sure the trainer uses snake species endemic (local) to your area.
 Though some aspects of the rattlesnake are universal across species, many are not.
 Different species of rattlesnake can have significantly unique odors to a dog's superior sense of smell.
 Different snakes also adopt different defense postures, along with having very different color and patterns for your dog to recognize.
 Western Diamondback Rattlesnakes, although big, impressive and dependably loud, are not native to most areas of California, Nevada, Utah, or Colorado.
 They should not be the only species used during the training.
-Similarly, the use of non-venomous or fake snakes as "stand-ins," is only marginally effective at best.
+Similarly, the use of non-venomous, fake or dead snakes as "stand-ins," is only marginally effective at best as many dogs distinguish between them and LIVE rattlesnakes.

 Many arrogant trainers will dismiss these factors and tout their years of experience.
 Please be diligent with whom you trust your beloved dogs safety and well being!
-Don't be afraid to ask questions and if you are the least bit apprehensive with your trainer, you always have the right to back out.
+Don't be afraid to ask questions and if you are the least bit apprehensive with your trainer, you always have the right to back out and should never feel financially obligated to participate if you are not comfortable.